 Check out more awesome hikes in Western New York here: 7 Awe-Inspiring Hikes Around Buffalo

-Visit Buffalo Niagara understands that there is no better way to flatten the curve than to stay at home.
-However, we empathize with the need to get some fresh air every now and then.
+Visit Buffalo Niagara understands that there is no better way to stop the spread of COVID-19 than to stay at home.
+However, we empathize with the need to get some fresh air.
 Please follow all CDC and Erie County guidelines for social distancing whenever you leave your home – maintain a 6-foot distance from anyone outside your household, wear a mask in public areas and avoid crowded areas entirely.
 Stay safe and together we’ll stop the spread.